-- 1. Private bank IFRS required since publicly accountable enterprise - 2.
+- 1. Private bank IFRS required since it holds assets in a fiduciary capacity as one of its primary businesses. - 2.
 Private company many shareholders ASPE since less costly unless shareholders request IFRS - 3.
 Private company major competitor public company IFRS more likely since would be more comparable to their competitor - 4.
 Government business enterprise IFRS required since publicly accountable enterprise - 5.
 Private company intends to go public IFRS more likely since will be required when go public